Halderim/jp_snes_randomizer/README.md

 - difficulty settings
 - web frontend for the randomizer

+### Version 0.2.1 alpha
+Minor Update to the randomizer\
+Added:
+- Custom intro with version of the randomizer added

+Changes:
+- rnc files are placed into the rom starting at offset 0x200500 not 0x300000
+- more comments in english

 ### Version 0.2 alpha
 The randomizer now can swap items inside a floor of a building or across a building when the difficulty is set to 1 or 2 There is no logic so far beside preventing from batteries spawning inside a dark room